mendix/docs/developerportal/operate/backups.md

 tags: ["Operate","App","Developer Portal","Backup"]
 ---

-## 1 Automatic Backups
+## 1 Nightly Backups

 This pruning schedule applies to nightly backups and backups initiated by users.
 If you want to keep a backup for longer than scheduled, you will have to download it.

 The following backups are retained:

-*   Nightly Backups: maximum 2 weeks history (counting from yesterday)
+*   Last two weeks: every day
-*   Sunday Backups: maximum 3 months history (counting from yesterday)
+*   Last three months: every Sunday
-*   Monthly Backups (1st Sunday of each month): maximum 1 year history
+*   Last year: every first Sunday of the month

-The starttime of the backup creation depends on the region and the Mendix Cloud version:
+The start time of the backup creation depends on the region and the Mendix Cloud version:

 | Europe |  UTC (UTC) | CET (CET) |
 | --- | --- | --- |